Ide Anak Agung Gde Agung: Political career

 Anak Agung's role in politics began in the State of East Indonesia (NIT).
 He served as prime minister from December 1947 until December 1949.
 He also served as the premier for Tjokorda Gde Raka Soekawati, a key figure in the East Indonesian government based in Sulawesi.
 In this role, he played a decisive part in the Round Table Conference that finally led to Dutch recognition of Indonesia's independence.

-Following the transfer of sovereignty on December 27, 1949, Agung served as a member of the short-lived Republic of the United States of Indonesia Cabinet, where he served as minister of the interior.
+Following the transfer of sovereignty on 27 December 1949, Agung served as a member of the short-lived Republic of the United States of Indonesia Cabinet, where he served as minister of the interior.
 Due to his Federalist sympathies, he politically feuded with Sukarno, who advocated a unitary Republic of Indonesia.
 Following the abolition of the federal system in 1950, he served as the Indonesian ambassador to Belgium, followed by successive appointments as ambassador to Luxembourg, Portugal, France, and Austria.
 During the Sukarno presidency, Agung served as Indonesia's foreign minister between 1955 and 1956 and was a participant in the West New Guinea dispute.
 Later, he was imprisoned by the Sukarno regime between 1962 and 1966 but was never brought to trial.

 Following the 1965 attempted coup and rise of Suharto's New Order regime, Ide Anak Agung Gde Agung was released by the new Indonesian foreign minister Adam Malik, who also restored him to his senior position in the Ministry of Foreign Affairs.
 During the New Order era, Agung served as Indonesia's ambassador to Austria.
 During his time overseas, Agung also authored Twenty Years Indonesian foreign policy 1945–1965, a 660-page history of Indonesian foreign policy during the Sukarno era.
 In his book, Ide Anak Agung Gde Agung argued that Indonesian foreign policy was based on the principles of independence and action, which meant remaining independent of foreign powers.
 Agung also argued that Sukarno abandoned Indonesia's independent foreign policy by aligning Indonesia with China and embarking on a policy of confrontation against Malaysia.

 Death and legacy

-Ida Anak Agung Gde Agung died in Gianyar, Bali, indonesia, on April 22, 1999.
+Ida Anak Agung Gde Agung died in Gianyar, Bali, indonesia, on 22 April 1999.
 Based on Presidential Decree No. 066/TK/2007, President Susilo Bambang Yudhoyono bestowed the title of National Hero to several national figures, including Ida Anak Agung Gde Agung for his services in the struggle for Indonesian Independence, specifically for his services in 1948 in establishing and being the main driver of the Federal Consultative Assembly (PMF), the association of federal states and territories in Indonesia aimed at gathering political power to overcome various Dutch-Indonesian negotiations.
 He was also given the Bintang Mahaputra Adipradana award by the Indonesian government.
+A street in Mega Kuningan business district in Jakarta is named after him.